Business Litigation Lawyer

-Serving business law clients in Benton, Franklin, and surrounding counties
+Serving business litigation clients in Benton, Franklin, and surrounding counties

 Business law is a broad area of law that governs business organizations.
 This can include drafting contracts and business planning.
 At Aultman Law, my focus is on business litigation.

 Business litigation, also known as commercial litigation, deals with disputes involving businesses.
 The disputes can be between an individual and a business or be between businesses.
 Common types of business disputes that business lawyers oversee are:

 - breach of contract